Old-Fashioned Lemonade

 - Mash sliced lemon and sugar.
 Using a potato masher, mash lemon slices and sugar in a deep bowl until slices release their juice and sugar begins to dissolve.

 - Mix.
-Add water and lemon juice and stir, until the sugar completely dissolves.
+Add water and lemon juice and stir until the sugar completely dissolves.
 (This may take a few minutes!)
-Remove lemon slices.
+Pour the mixture through a fine mesh strainer into your pitcher to remove the lemon slices and seeds.

 - Chill the lemonade.
 Refrigerate the lemonade until cold, or serve immediately over ice.